 Are we going anywhere fast, or are the major players merely spinning wheels?
 Driven to Write looks at Geneva’s latest fancies, and finds little to celebrate.

 We’re on the cusp of possibly the biggest re-alignment since the advent of the motor car.
-The costs of change and its survival are daunting.
-Behind the scenes the industry is frantically making best-guess preparations for the coming avalanche, while trying to second-guess which direction an increasingly mercurial political class are leaning.
+The costs of change and its survival appear daunting.
+Behind the scenes the industry is frantically making best-guess preparations for the coming avalanche, while attempting to discern which direction an increasingly mercurial political class are leaning.
 Rising protectionism in the US and impending Brexit in the UK: who’d be an automotive CEO now?
-Continue reading “Geneva 2017 Reflections – And the Band Plays On”

 Driven to Write’s embedded correspondent, Robertas Parazitas continues his dispatches from the 87th Geneva International Motor Show.